CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Experiments

 \subsection{Quantitative and Qualitative Results}

-Tables \ref{tab:experiment_cooperative_perception} and \ref{tab:experiment_negotiation} present the quantitative evaluation of all methods across tasks.
+\tabref{tab:experiment_quantitative} presents the quantitative evaluation of all methods across tasks.
 Notably, in this proof of concept, none of the LLM methods compared operate in real-time, requiring approximately 10 real-world seconds per decision step (0.5 seconds equivalent in simulation) using \texttt{gpt-4o-mini}.
-The inference latency primarily depends on reasoning, but we demonstrate an approach towards real-time inference in Section \ref{sec:generalization-and-distillation}.
+The inference latency primarily depends on reasoning, but we demonstrate an approach towards real-time inference in \secref{sec:generalization-and-distillation}.
 On average, the natural language message bandwidth remains below 300 bytes per decision step, requiring less than 0.01 Mbps communication bandwidth.
-Table \ref{tab:latencies} in Appendix \ref{appendix:method} provides detailed latency measurements and message size statistics.
 Based on these results, we provide responses to the research questions posed at the start of the section.

-\textbf{R1: LLM agents with CoT examined in this paper do not establish collaboration through communication in zero-shot interactions.} Our experiments show that Zero-Shot agents (\texttt{gpt-4o-mini}), even with communication enabled, fail to coordinate effectively.
-The failure modes are (1) agents do not communicate effectively to understand each other's needs in perception or achieve agreement in negotiation; or (2) even when the messages make sense to humans, agents do not respond with appropriate driving commands.
+\paragraph{\textbf{R1: LLM agents with CoT examined in this paper do not establish collaboration through communication in zero-shot interactions.}} Our experiments show that Zero-Shot agents (\texttt{gpt-4o-mini}), even with communication enabled, fail to coordinate effectively.
+The failure modes are (1) agents do not communicate effectively to understand each other's needs in perception or achieve agreement in negotiation, or (2) even when the messages make sense to humans, agents do not respond with appropriate driving commands.
 This result suggests that without prior training or explicit strategies, chain-of-thought reasoning alone is insufficient to foster effective coordination.
-Future work will examine whether reasoning models like \texttt{gpt-o4} can overcome these failures.
+At the time of writing, preliminary experiments with other LLMs such as \texttt{Llama 3} and \texttt{gpt-4o} follow a similar pattern.
+Future work could systematically examine whether large reasoning models like \texttt{gpt-o4} can mitigate these limitations.